Ouxsoft/LivingMarkup/README.md

 <a href="https://packagist.org/packages/hxtree/livingmarkup"><img src="https://poser.pugx.org/hxtree/livingmarkup/license" alt="License"></a>
 </p>

-## About LivingMarkup
+## About
-***Think of LivingMarkup as a highly customizable HTML templating engine used to build dynamic markup***.
-Good, now that we have your attention, it technically an [LHTML processor](https://github.com/ouxsoft/LHTML) library written in PHP.
+LivingMarkup is a customizable HTML templating engine that processes markup into objects and orchestrates them to build dynamic markup.

-## Use
+## Usage
 ```php
 // instantiate Kernel
 $kernel = new LivingMarkup\Kernel();